aaaaa114514-1/Sacabambaspis_aaaaa/README.md

 ### **How to cheat** ?

 - Cheating in this game is **not recommended**.
 The gaming experience will decrease.
 - If you still want to cheat in the game, just run **account_setter.py** and log in with the account **aaaaa** with **empty password** .
-You will get everything in the game including full likeability with npcs, 1000 Soulstones and all the weapons and potions.
+You will get everything in the game including full likeability with NPCs, 1000 Soulstones and all the weapons and potions.

 ### Log in First

-- You should log in (or register first, of course) before playing because there are something bound to your account (such as your resources, your chat history with npcs, and your relationship❤ ).
+- You should log in (or register first, of course) before playing because there are things bound to your account (such as your resources, your chat history with NPCs, and your relationship❤ ).
 - You can enter with your username and your password.

 ### How to play?